 Your session will begin with a short introduction from me followed by an invitation to:

-• Introduce yourself and summarise your work and career path to date
+• Introduce yourself and summarise your life, work and career path to date

 • Summarise your key challenges

-• Provide examples of work or experiences that illustrate your points and challenges
+• Provide examples of work or recount verbal experiences that illustrate your points and challenges

-I will help address your specific challenges, discussing your drivers, motivations and inspiration for your work.
-I will listen to you talk through your ideas and processes, how you have promoted yourself to date and help unpack any particular problems you want confidential support with.
-The work you show, combined with the way you speak about it and your challenges will provide a holistic picture, and from this I can assess the best short, medium and long term goals and action plan.
+We will help address your specific challenges, discussing your drivers, motivations and inspiration for your work.
+We will listen to you talk through your ideas and processes, how you have promoted yourself to date and help unpack any particular problems you want confidential support with.
+The work you show, combined with the way you speak about it and your challenges will provide a holistic picture, and from this we can assess the best short, medium and long term goals and action plan.

 What will we achieve by the end of the session and what happens next?

-By the end of the session we should have an agreed action plan of around 5-6 manageable tasks and goals to try and implement and practice, taking your ambitions and existing resources into account.
+By the end of the session we should have an agreed action plan of some manageable tasks and goals to try and implement and practice, taking your ambitions and existing resources into account.